 12 Huddle MG, Goman AM, Kernizan FC, et al. The economic impact of adult hearing loss.
 JAMA Otolaryngol Head Neck Surg.
 2017;143(10):1040-1048. doi:10.1001/jamaoto.2017.1243

 13 .Lin, F. R., Niparko, J. K., & Ferrucci, L. (2011).
 Hearing Loss Prevalence in the United States.
 Archives of Internal Medicine, 171(20), 1851– 1852; Prevalence of Hearing Loss by Severity in the United States, Adele M. Goman, PhD, and Frank R. Lin, MD, PhD, 2016; U.S. Census International Database https://www.census.gov/data-tools/demo/idb/#/country?COUNTRY_YEAR=2020&COUNTRY_YR_ANIM=2020

 14 National Institute on Deafness and Communication Disorders.
 Hearing Loss and Hearing Aid Use.
 2016. https://www.nidcd.nih.gov/news/multimedia/hearing-loss-and-hearing-aid-use

-*Monthly payment of $74/month is based on the listed product price of $2,650 assuming a 36-month term and a 0% APR.
-Some financing terms will vary based on purchase price and/or product.
-Rates range from 0% to 9.99% APR.
+**Example payments are based on the listed product prices assuming a 36-month term and a 9.99% APR.
+Subject to approval of credit application.
+Rates range from 0% to 29.99% APR.
 APRs will vary depending on credit qualifications, loan amount, and term.
 Bread Pay™ loans are made by Comenity Capital Bank, a Bread Financial™ company.

 Please note, your financial institution may charge you one or more non-sufficient funds or overdraft fees if any loan payment exceeds your account’s available balance.
 If you pay with a credit card, your credit card issuer may charge interest and/or fees.